deib-polimi/katena/not-comparison/README.md

 # Launch the experiments

-To run the experiments, use the files in the [metrics-token](./metrics-token/) folder.
+To run the experiments, move into the [metrics-token](./metrics-token/) folder.
 It contains the following scripts:

-- [tokens-single-file](./metrics-token/tokens-single-file.py): calculates the tokens for a single file (YAML or JS/TS).
+- [tokens-single-file](./tokens-single-file.py): calculates the tokens for a single file (YAML or JS/TS).
 It needs the file path as input:
     ```
     python tokens-single-file.py --file FILE_PATH
     ```
-- [run-not-evaluation-single-bench](./metrics-token/run-not-evaluation-single-bench.py): calculates the YAML and JS/TS tokens for an application.
+- [run-not-evaluation-single-bench](./run-not-evaluation-single-bench.py): calculates the YAML and JS/TS tokens for an application.
 It needs the directory as input:
     ```
     python run-not-evaluation-single-bench.py --directory DIRECTORY_PATH
     ```
-- [run-not-evaluation-all](./metrics-token/run-not-evaluation-all.sh): run the evaluation for all the three applications:
+- [run-not-evaluation-all](./run-not-evaluation-all.sh): run the evaluation for all the three applications:
     ```
     ./run-not-evaluation-all.sh
     ```